 Tina L. Brown-Stevenson

 Ms. Brown-Stevenson is a retired executive who brings nearly three decades of experience in the national healthcare payor industry where she developed an expertise in health system analytics and data.
 Ms. Brown-Stevenson joined UnitedHealth Group in 2008 as the Executive Vice President of Healthcare Innovation and Information Group before being promoted to the Chief Data and Analytics Officer of OptumInsight.
 In 2012, Ms. Brown-Stevenson rose to the role of Senior Vice President of Health System Analytics and Decision Support, where she oversaw the analysis and management of provider and patient data to validate UnitedHealth Group’s strategy and product offerings, before her retirement in 2019.
 Prior to joining UnitedHealth Group, Ms. Brown-Stevenson previously held senior leadership positions at several other insurance companies, including Aetna, Cigna, and Partners Healthcare.
 In addition to her healthcare company experience, Ms. Brown-Stevenson currently serves on the boards of directors of several organizations, including Connecticut Children’s Medical Center and Kyruus Inc., a technology company that provides provider search and scheduling solutions to healthcare organizations.
 She also serves on the Advisory Board of the Commonwealth Honors College at the University of Massachusetts, Amherst.
 Ms. Brown-Stevenson has demonstrated her leadership and character through involvement on board roles in community and civic organizations.
-Ms. Brown-Stevenson also provided patient care for many years as a Registered Nurse before her retirement.
-As a result of her leadership roles at several large national payors in the rapidly evolving field of healthcare data and analytics and her various private board memberships, Ms. Brown-Stevenson is in a unique position to draw on her extensive experience to advise on opportunities to improve the quality of care for our patients through utilization of strategic technology.
+Ms. Brown-Stevenson also provided patient care for many years as a Registered Nurse.
+As a result of her leadership roles at several large national payors in the rapidly evolving field of healthcare data and analytics and her various private board memberships, Ms. Brown-Stevenson is in a unique position to draw on her extensive experience to advise on opportunities to improve the quality of care for our patients.

 Yvonne M. Curl